sims-bit/project_four/README.md

 - User profile link: Order model validates user_profile exists if provided (for registered users)

-<strong>Data Validation/ Security with Stripe</strong>
+- Data Validation/ Security with Stripe

 ### CRUD Operations
-- Shop owner CRUD functionality
+Site/Shop owner has CRUD functionality to create, view, edit and delete products for the site.
-- Site user/ client CRUD functionality
+The Site user/ client CRUD functionality is to add, edit and delete products from the bag.

 5. Technologies Used